krishenriksen/AnberPorts/osk-sdl/README.md

 ```

 ### Install
-Place `DejaVuSans.ttf` in home directory of current user.
+Place `DejaVuSans.ttf` in home directory of current user if using via emulationstation.

 ### Usage